-In many B2B markets what was once a unique product or service is soon copied, often by low cost producers, making it a commodity and driving down price.
+In many B2B markets what was once a unique product or service is soon copied, often by low cost producers, making it a commodity and driving down the price.
 The challenge then is generating creative new product ideas on an ongoing basis.

-However, there is a problem concisely put by Claire Mason in a recent ManBitesDog post ‘despite the critical importance of ideas-led selling, B2B marketers face an uphill struggle to generate the big ideas their organisations need.
+However, there is a problem concisely put by Claire Mason in a ManBitesDog post ‘despite the critical importance of ideas-led selling, B2B marketers face an uphill struggle to generate the big ideas their organisations need.
 Four in five marketing leaders believe that B2B marketing is facing a crisis of creativity according to our latest research’.

 The real creative product people often are sidetracked (or promoted) into a position where they can add less value.
 For a company to thrive this rare resource needs to remain on the front line, interfacing with customers, intermediaries and sales and marketing.
-The risks of new innovative new products are significant but perhaps the long term risks to the long term future of a business of not taking the risk are greater.

-If that elusive person with the creative vision and the market knowledge can be found they should be backed, rewarded appropriately, and left in the position they can deliver the most value.
+If that elusive person with the creative vision and the market knowledge can be found they should be backed, rewarded appropriately, and left in the position where they can deliver the most value.